 In all graduate coursework a minimum grade of "C" is required.
 A grade lower than "C" will require a student to repeat the course.
 Though a grade of "C" is required in individual courses, all graduate students must maintain a GPA of 2.66 ("B-") or higher to remain in good academic standing.
 For details, please see Academic Suspension, Probation and Dismissal for Graduate Students section below.

-In addition to the above grading scheme, Master of Architecture students must earn a minimum grade of "C+" in their architecture studios, this includes all thesis and thesis prep courses.
+In addition to the above grading scheme, Master of Architecture students must earn a minimum grade of "C+" in the following studio requirements; Studios 1-3, Advanced Studio, Integrated Building Design, Thesis Studio, Research Seminar and Research Lab.
 A grade of "C" or lower will require a student to repeat the course.
 Additionally, MFA in Fine Arts and MFA in Writing students who are pursuing a dual degree with the MA in Visual & Critical Studies program receive letter grades for their Visual & Critical Studies courses.